atchirume/Chirume-Admire-T/README.md

 # 📊 Synthetic Macroeconomic Database for Zimbabwe (2000–2025)

 This project presents a comprehensive synthetic macroeconomic database simulating Zimbabwe’s economy over the period 2000–2025.
-Developed using R and SQLite, the database integrates monetary, trade, fiscal, inflation, and capital market data for modeling, teaching, or policy analysis purposes.
+Developed using R and SQLite, the database integrates monetary, external, fiscal, inflation, and capital market data for modeling, teaching, or policy analysis purposes.

 ---